ethauvin/namesilo-letsencrypt/README.md

 ## Setup

-The scrips use the [untangle](https://untangle.readthedocs.io/en/latest/) library, if not already installed on your system:
+The scripts use the [untangle](https://untangle.readthedocs.io/en/latest/) library, if not already installed on your system:

 ```
 pip install untangle